seoulrobotics/sensr_sdk/javascript/devtips.md

   }

 }

+function processMessage(msg) {
+  // You can process the message here any way you want }
 ```
 You can then implement whatever functionality you need inside the `processMessage` function.
 Note that we set the timeout to 1000 ms after receiving the first message in this code snippet so that the receiver shuts down if a new message is not received inside of that timeframe.